temporalio/documentation/docs-src/python/how-to-define-a-query-in-python.md

 **Dynamic Queries**

-You can use `@workflow.query(dynamic=True)`, which means all other unhandled Query's fall through to this.
+You can use `@workflow.query(dynamic=True)`, which means all other unhandled Queries fall through to this.

-For example:

 ```python
 @workflow.query(dynamic=True)